InfectedDuck/Expense-tracker-with-tkinter/README.md

 ## Caution
 If the application becomes unresponsive and you cannot type into the textboxes, press the "Random" button to restore functionality.
 If the "Visualize Spending" button is not visible, please wait a moment or click the small line at the bottom of the application to display it.

+## License

+This project is licensed under the MIT License.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the terms of the MIT License.

+For full details, see the [LICENSE](LICENSE) file.